 - If you plan to spend the day, take ice to keep berries cool.

 - Be careful not to remove the tops of the berries.

-- Make an effort to pick every ripe berry on each plant rather than jumping from plant to plant and row to row.
+- Pick every ripe berry on each plant rather than jumping from plant to plant.

 Did you pick too many strawberries?
 Check out Louise Sanchez’ Herbs, Crafts and Gifts blog about canning strawberries that her husband picked at the Strawberry Palace on U.S. 60 in Plant City.

 Birding near Lakeland: Circle B Bar Reserve

 Van Fleet Bike Trail: 29 Miles of Rural Solitude

 Withlacoochee River: Scenic kayak trail